Walpole Historical Society

 Volume 1 is a narrative history with property recordsVolume 2 contains genealogical histories.

-Timothy Hamilton, piano conservator, discussing the condition of the Historical Society's 1790s Frederick Beck fortepiano.
+Timothy Hamilton, piano conservator, discussing the condition and restoration plan for the Historical Society's Bellows-Alcott pianoforte made in London in the 1790s by Frederick Beck.

 Joanna Andros leading a discussion of The Understory on August 26 at 12:30 pm, exploring the world of undergarments with the many examples in our collection.